Zach-schwark/Honours-Research/Tracking_Notes.md

 - I included the highest number of features relating to loan stuture that I could that were in the network.
 - I plan to do finance research to decide on which features would be the most useful

+Variables that are in network that relate to loan structure:

+loan_amnt, installment, total_pymnt, total_rec_int, term, recoveries, last_pymnt_amnt, loan_status, int_rate,
+disbursement_method, debt_settlement_flag, total_rec_late_fee,

+Target Loan structure variables:

+- loan_amnt
+- int_rate
+- term
+- installment
+- disbursement_method

+Variables to use in evidence to ensure positve outcome:

+only this for now:
+- loan_status - need to make "loan_status = fully paid"

+figure out how to do this after initial inference setup:
+- debt_settlement_flag - need to make "debt_settlement_flag = yes"
+- total_rec_int - maybe try minimise this or maximise for bank profitability
+- total_pymnt - maybe try minimise this or maximise for bank profitability
+- total_rec_late_fee - need to try minimise this